virtuelleakademie/denken-statt-delegieren/slides/how-humans-learn/speaker-notes.md

 **"How do we know when AI use is helpful versus harmful?"**
 "Ask these questions: Does this tool require me to think through the problem, or does it do the thinking for me?
 Am I building capability that persists when the tool is removed?
 Would I be able to teach someone else this process without the AI?"

-### Preparation Notes:
-- Have specific examples ready from your discipline
-- Keep tone encouraging, not condemning—most people are using AI with good intentions
-- Emphasize that this is about strategic use, not elimination
-- Be prepared to discuss implementation challenges
-- Have backup slides about specific AI tools if time permits

-### Time Management:
-- If running short, focus on the core research findings and practical guidelines
-- If you have extra time, dive deeper into specific examples or implementation strategies
-- Always leave 2-3 minutes for final questions and closing thoughts